DevFaulk/devfaulk/README.md

 ## **About Me**

 I'm DevFaulk, a passionate developer with expertise in web technologies.

-This portfolio showcases my projects, skills, and experiences in the world of software dev, game dev, and video editing.
+I am a Dad first, and just winging it the rest of the time.
 ## **Projects**

 Here are some of my notable projects: